sassoftware/sasoptpy/doc/guide/basics.rst

   When passed as a set of variables, individual variables can be obtained by using individual keys, such as ``production['Period1']``.
-  To create multi-dimensional variables, simply list all the keys as
+  To create multi-dimensional variables, simply list all the keys as follows:

   >>> multivar = m.add_variables(KEYS1, KEYS2, KEYS3, name='multivar')

 Creating expressions
 --------------------

-:class:`Expression` objects keep mathematical expressions.
+:class:`Expression` objects hold mathematical expressions.
 Although these objects are mostly used under the hood when defining a model, it is possible to define a custom :class:`Expression` to use later.